 He was also popular well respected by the people of Israel.
 He was also a natural born leader.
 King Solomon noticed the positive way that people responded to Jeroboam, and he noticed how blessed he was in the work that he performed.
 After Solomon realized that Jeroboam was a good manager he promoted him to the position Chief Laborer.

 God uses Jeroboam against King Solomon

-There was a prophet in Israel during the time of King Solomon and Jeroboam and his name was Ahijah.
-One day Jeroboam was on his way to Jerusalem and Ahijah met up with him during his journey.
-The prophet and King were alone.
+There was a prophet in Israel during the time of King Solomon and Jeroboam, and his name was Ahijah.
+One day Jeroboam was on his way to Jerusalem, and Ahijah met up with him during his journey.
+The Prophet and King were alone.
 He informed Jeroboam that he was sent from God to let him know that he would become the next king of Israel.
 God would prosper his royal line as long as he kept the Lord’s commandments and walked in his ways.
-He went on to explain that he would take the kingdom from Solomon because he was responsible for leading his people to worship false gods.
+He went on to explain that he would take the kingdom from Solomon because he handled leading his people to worship false gods.
 Ahijah also told Jeroboam that these events wouldn’t take place until King Solomon passed away.